Muppet Babies (1984 TV series): Ratings

 Muppet Babies proved highly popular with audiences.
 In the 1984–1985 television season, the show was ranked as the most popular Saturday-morning cartoon on CBS and in the top five of 42 network shows.
 It was also ranked fifth on the most popular Saturday-morning show of the season.
 On December 18, 1984, the primetime broadcast of "Gonzo's Video Show" received a 9.9 Nielsen rating with a share of 15%.
 In 1985, the program Muppets, Babies & Monsters was rated No. 1 on CBS.
 After the program was replaced by two episodes of Muppet Babies, the ratings increased from the previous season.
 The series remained as CBS's number-one Saturday-morning show.
 As of 1986, it was the second most popular children's programming among the top 30, attracting more than four million audiences on each week.

-Despite the success, ratings decreased by the end of the series.
+Ratings decreased by the end of the series.
 In the 1990–1991 television season, the show only garnered a 2.4 Nielsen household rating with a 14% share.
 Despite the decrease in ratings, the show garnered a 4.6 Nielsen rating with a 55% share in the 2-11 age group and a 4.9 Nielsen rating with a 63% share in the 6-11 age group.